930 professionals at Knights service 12,000 clients across the full spectrum of legal & professional services.

 - ISG Retail Ltd v Castletech Construction Ltd EWHC 1443 (TCC)

-Ben is a Senior Associate in the Construction team.
+Sarah Wilson is a Partner in the Construction team.

-Recent examples of how Ben has helped clients include:
+Recent examples of how Sarah has helped clients include:

 Steve WebbSenior Associate